Mobile marketing trends in 2020 and beyond

-As 2020 gets underway, here are six mobile marketing predictions for the next 12 months and beyond.
+As 2020 gets underway, here are six mobile marketing trend predictions for the next 12 months and beyond.

-Adjust’s six mobile app marketing trends for 2020:
+Adjust’s six mobile marketing trends for 2020:

 The right ad delivered to the right person at the right time: it’s a marketing cliché that has been around for almost a decade, but it’s still something the industry is struggling to get right.
 With consumer demand for personalized content reaching an all-time high, 2020 will be the year we see new talent join the effort in the form of increased and highly intelligent marketing automation.

 Take gaming apps.
-Rather than simply observe that users who have lost three times in a row are more likely to churn, marketers empowered with automation would determine the best pre-emptive action to take to keep users interested.
+Rather than simply observing that users who have lost three times in a row are more likely to churn, teams empowered with marketing automation would determine the best pre-emptive action to take to keep users interested.
 What marketers offer will be left to their creativity, but the “who” and “when” will be decisions driven by data.
 The outcome will be a better experience for all stakeholders: consumers will receive context-based offers and advertising, and marketers will benefit from increased conversion and retention rates.